TheOfficialLOE/Authenticator/README.md

 4. Open your browser at http://localhost:5173/ to view the app

+## Security

+All data is stored locally on your device, so it can't be accessed by anyone else.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated!